VHT Home

 LaSalle Parkway to High Point

-At the end of LaSalle Parkway is the connection between our Seneca Trail and Perinton's Cresent Trail System.
-NOTE: There is no parking space on LaSalle Parkway; use the mall parking by Bed Bath & Beyond.
+At the end of LaSalle Parkway is the connection between our Seneca Trail and Perinton's Crescent Trail System.
+NOTE: There is no parking space on LaSalle Parkway; use the Eastgate Square Mall parking.
 This section and connection was opened in the Spring of '14.

 The trail goes through woods, by a small stream behind the mall.
+There is a spur up to the mall parking lot.
 Then across lawn to the traffic light for crossing Turk Hill Road.
 Again on lawn to where it starts up the hill under the power lines in meadow.
-It then climbs the hill in woods to reach High Point.
+It then climbs the hill in woods.
+There is a spur up to the High Point parking lot.

 High Point to High St. Valentown

 This section was opened Sept.
 '12.
-From the north west corner of the High Point parking lot, it goes along the west and then south edge of the lawn.
-Near the building, it turns down the hill to High Point Drive.
+From the spur to the High Point parking lot, it goes through the woods along the west and then south edge of the lawn.
+It then turns down the hill to High Point Drive.
 After a short distance up hill along the Drive, it again goes down hill to Valentown Museum.
-The trail passes right behind the hall.
+The trail passes right in front of the hall.
 Then to the Valentown Road and High Street intersection.

 High St. Valentown to Willowbrook Rd.

 The trail continues at the traffic signal light on High St. by Valentown.
-It continues down the driveway to the pump station and goes through the woods and along the small stream toward NY96.
-It then crosses the stream (September '16 as a ford) and up the hillside.
-For a short way it parallels NY96 on the wide grass shoulder, then turns into the woods as it passes behind the small strip mall.
-At the south end of this mall, it turns to the east and follows the back of the large mall.
+It continues down the driveway to the pump station and goes through the woods and along the small stream toward NY 96.
+It then crosses the stream and up the hillside.
+For a short way it parallels NY 96 on the wide grass shoulder, then turns into the woods as it passes behind the small strip mall.
+At the south end of this mall there are spurs to the parking lot and to the signal light on NY96 to the restaurants and motel.
+The main trail turns to the east and follows the back of the large mall.
 The trail then continues south with some up and down.
 It is grass surface and mostly 4-foot wide.
 After a long climb it opens into meadow with views of the Irondequoit Valley and on to the city of Rochester skyline in the north and rolling hills to the south.
 After entering a wood and topping the hill, the trail winds down to Willowbrook Rd.

 Typical